 Fast Fashion and the environment

-In recent years, many people have turned to vintage and secondhand shops for their clothing, not only for reasons pertaining to style and fashion, but also for the environment.
+In recent years, many people have turned to vintage and secondhand shops for their clothing not only for reasons pertaining to style and fashion but also for environment reasons.

 According to climate researchers, “fast fashion,” or trendy, cheaply made clothing bought in huge chain stores, is one of the leading causes of pollution worldwide.